vinli/docs/web/event-services/subscriptions.rst

 Subscriptions
 -------------

-In order to receive notification for vehicle events, your application must subscribe to events for each device individually.
+In order to receive notification for events, your application should subscribe to events by type for each device or vehicle.

-Each Subscription relates to a given event or class of events from a given Device and specifies the external URL that will be called when the event occurs and any additional "App Data" that should be included.
+Each Subscription relates to a given event type or class of events from a given Device/Vehicle and specifies the external URL that will be called when the event occurs and any additional "App Data" that should be included.

 Notification Payloads